 What is the Dublin ACT Coalition?

-Dublin ACT (Adolescents and Community Together) Coalition works to coordinate the efforts of our local community to actively reduce and prevent youth substance use.
+Dublin ACT (Adolescents and Community Together) Coalition works to coordinate the efforts of our local community to actively reduce and prevent youth substance misuse.
 Our coalition brings together leadership from various sectors of the community including local government, schools, police, prevention and treatment professionals, local business, faith community members, as well as parents, youth, and concerned citizens of Dublin, Ohio.
 The Dublin ACT Coalition was created in 2008 in response to the U.S. Surgeon General’s Call to Action on Underage Drinking.

 Goals of Dublin ACT Coalition